 Featuring swashbuckling verse, jaunty music, gallows humour and the obligatory parrot, Young Herbert’s Horrors is Justin Coe’s brand new spoken word show for children, following the highly popular Big Wow, Small Wonder.

-More tour dates coming soon.
+The production is now on tour.
+More dates coming soon.

 If you would like to book any of our portfolio of shows for your venue, please see the Venue Programming page.